Confused about zeroscape vs xeriscape? Here’s what they actually mean

 On this page

 Many homeowners use zeroscape vs xeriscape interchangeably, but they’re actually quite different.
-Understanding the distinction between zeroscape vs xeriscape can save you thousands in water bills and help you create the perfect landscape for Colorado’s climate.
+Understanding the distinction between zeroscape vs xeriscape can save you thousands in water bills.

 Xeriscaping uses drought-tolerant plants and water-efficient techniques to create a lush, beautiful landscape while conserving water.
 Zeroscape, on the other hand, is a minimalist approach with minimal or no plants, relying primarily on hardscaping like gravel and stones.